swimlane/swimlane-python/docs/examples/fields.rst

 .. note::

-    Like attachments, comments are associated with a record only locally until calling :meth:`record.save`.
+    Like attachments, comments are associated with a record only locally until calling ``record.save``.

 HistoryField